 All Fringe venues follow government guidelines for public safety; you'll be able to find information about any safety measures you’ll need to observe on individual show listings.

-- All Fringe shows are e-ticketed to reduce person-to-person contact and help cut down our environmental impact – you can print off your ticket confirmation or show it on your smartphone or other mobile device.
+- All Fringe shows are e-ticketed to reduce person-to-person contact – you can print off your ticket confirmation or show it on your smartphone or other mobile device.
 (If you don’t have access to a printer or mobile device, we can help find an alternative – just email [email protected].)

 - Venues may ask you to buy tickets in bubbles (ie with members of your party grouped together) to aid social distancing.